zaky9/Final-Project-JCDS05/README.md

 ### Result page
 ![](screenshots/result.PNG)

-Based on the correlation between the student grades and other attributes, there are only few features that can be correlated with the student grades. there are positive and negative correlation when correlating with the average of student score (AvgGrade).
+Based on the dataset and correlation between the student's grades and other attributes (features), there are only few features that has good correlation with the student grades (+- 0.1)
+There are positive and negative correlation when comparing with the average of student score (AvgGrade).
 Positive correlation features such as:
 - parent's education and their job (Medu,Fedu, Mjob, Fjob)
 - student's enthusiasm to proceed higher degree of studying (higher)
 - the amount of student spending their time for studying (studytime)